-The projection model also controls the regulations applicable to reinsurance contracts covering mortality risks.
+The projection model used for assessment under Solvency II also controls the regulations applicable to reinsurance contracts covering mortality risks.
 The cost of the corresponding risk check assumed by the reinsurer upon the instruction of FWU Life Austria is not part of the actual mortality reinsurance result, but is represented in the best estimate liability.